Skip to content

 • First-time visitors: Miami Beach or a bayfront plan gives the clearest Miami payoff.

-• Families: choose the area with the best bathrooms, shade, and exit plan, not just the prettiest fireworks view.
+• Families: choose the area with bathrooms, shade, and a realistic exit plan.

 • Couples: dinner plus one walkable viewing zone is usually better than driving between neighborhoods.